Triglyceride: Saturated and unsaturated fats

 Saturated fats generally have a higher melting point than unsaturated ones with the same molecular weight, and thus are more likely to be solid at room temperature.
 For example, the animal fats tallow and lard are high in saturated fatty acid content and are solids.
 Olive and linseed oils on the other hand are unsaturated and liquid.
 Unsaturated fats are prone to oxidation by air, which causes them to become rancid and inedible.

 The double bonds in unsaturated fats can be converted into single bonds by reaction with hydrogen effected by a catalyst.
 This process, called hydrogenation, is used to turn vegetable oils into solid or semisolid vegetable fats like margarine, which can substitute for tallow and butter and (unlike unsaturated fats) resist rancidification.
-Under some conditions, hydrogenation can creates some unwanted trans acids from cis acids.
+Under some conditions, hydrogenation can create some unwanted trans acids from cis acids.

 In cellular metabolism, unsaturated fat molecules yield slightly less energy (i.e., fewer calories) than an equivalent amount of saturated fat.
 The heats of combustion of saturated, mono-, di-, and tri-unsaturated 18-carbon fatty acid esters have been measured as 2859, 2828, 2794, and 2750 kcal/mol, respectively; or, on a weight basis, 10.75, 10.71, 10.66, and 10.58 kcal/g – a decrease of about 0.6% for each additional double bond.

 The greater the degree of unsaturation in a fatty acid (i.e., the more double bonds in the fatty acid) the more vulnerable it is to lipid peroxidation (rancidity).
 Antioxidants can protect unsaturated fat from lipid peroxidation.